Thanks to all runners & volunteers who made our 30th anniversary a smashing success!

 Mt.
 Si Relay

 Want to try your first relay race?
 How about a relay that won’t keep you up all night?
 The Mt.
-Si Relay is great for first-timers, as well as for seasoned teams seeking a fun event without too many logistics.
+Si Marathon Relay is great for first-timers, as well as for seasoned teams seeking a fun event without too many logistics.
 There are five people per team, with each team member running two legs of 3-8 miles.
 Your team of five can ride in one vehicle.
 Team categories are determined by total team age on race day, which allows flexibility in assembling your team.

 For detailed relay information, see our Relay page.